 Annapolis, MD | May 20, 2015

-Eclipse Group, Inc. (EGI), a company specializing in subsea search and recovery operations for both private and governmental sectors worldwide, has announced the successful recovery of a Socata TBM- 700 (tail number N900KN) from 3,000 meters depth off the coast of Jamaica.
+Eclipse Group, Inc. (EGI), a company specializing in subsea search and recovery operations for both private and governmental sectors worldwide, announced today a partnership with Endurance Exploration Group, Inc. for the salvage of steamship Connaught, a gold-carrying shipwreck lost off the coast of New England in 1860.

 Eclipse Group has negotiated a “cost-plus” contract, where Endurance will finance payments for all EGI operational expenses, personnel, engineers and technicians plus a 10% surcharge.
 In addition, Endurance will issue EGI 2,000,000 shares of its common stock (OTCQB:EXPL) with an agreed-upon value of $500,000.
 Operations are currently scheduled to begin with a mobilization in late June, the following onsite survey and salvage work commencing in July and continuing through September.

 “We are very excited to work with Endurance Exploration Group on the shipwreck Connaught project,” said Steven Saint Amour, Eclipse Group’s Chief Operating Officer.
 “It’s a fascinating lost ship with a rich history, and we’re confident the operational experience of our personnel combined with our cutting-edge technical capability will get the job done.”